 Conclusion

 I know that you are busy.
-If you are a marketer, comms professional or business owner I am sure that your todo list never ends.
+If you are a marketer, comms professional or business owner I am sure that your to do list never ends.
 In order to get better results, invest more time in learning.
 WordPress is a good example, in that there is so much that you can do with it.
 More knowledge can help you to make significant improvements.